 British Man: I nicked it when you let your guard down for that split second and I'd do it again. (sips tea) Goodbye.

 In Disney's The Sword in the Stone, Merlin offers Wart (Arthur) a cup of tea, complete with magically animated sugar bowl.
 (It's just one of many anachronisms in the movie; not to worry.)

-The Looney Tunes cartoon "Porky's Road Race" (1937, Tashlin) has four British figures in a car labeled "Cheerio Special".
+The Looney Tunes cartoon "Porky's Road Race" (1937, Tashlin) has three British figures (caricatures of actors George Arliss, Leslie Howard and Freddie Bartholomew) in a car labeled "Cheerio Special".
 When they notice it's 4:00, they each down a cup of tea, then turn to us and say "Pip-pip cheerio!"